-U.C.P is committed to being responsive to community input, which begins with awareness of the wellness policy.
-U.C.P will actively communicate ways in which parents, students, representatives of the school food authority, teachers of physical education, school health professionals, the school board, school administrators and the general public can participate in the development, implementation and annual review of the local school wellness policy through a variety of means, including:
+UCP of Central Florida is committed to being responsive to community input, which begins with awareness of the wellness policy.
+UCP of Central Florida will actively communicate ways in which parents, students, representatives of the school food authority, teachers of physical education, school health professionals, the school board, school administrators and the public can participate in the development, implementation and annual review of the local school wellness policy through a variety of means, including:

-➤ U.C.P will consider student needs in planning for a healthy nutrition environment.
-Students will be asked for input and feedback through the use of surveys and attention will be given to their comments. ➤ U.C.P will use electronic mechanisms, such as email or displaying notices on U.C.P website, as well as non-electronic mechanisms, such as newsletters, presentations to parents or sending information home to parents, to ensure that all families are actively notified of any updates to the wellness policy, as well as how to get involved and support the policy.
+- ➤ UCP of Central Florida will consider student needs in planning for a healthy nutrition environment.
+Students will be asked for input and feedback using surveys and attention will be given to their comments. - ▶ UCP of Central Florida will use electronic mechanisms, such as email or displaying notices on UCP of Central Florida's website, as well as non-electronic mechanisms,

+- such as newsletters, presentations to parents or sending information home to parents, to ensure that all families are actively notified of any updates to the wellness policy, as well as how to get involved and support the policy. - At the final public-school board meeting of each year, the local school wellness policy will be discussed, and all stakeholders will be asked to provide feedback on the policy.
+All comments and recommendations will be reviewed and considered.